skaravos/RobocopyPS/docs/Invoke-RoboCopy.md

 ```

 ### -OutputType
-Choose if output from Robocopy.exe should be parsed or not.
+Choose if output from Robocopy.exe should be parsed into PowerShell objects or left as text.

 ```yaml
 Type: Object